This keynote address was given at the NoPassport Conference in New York City, March 1st 2013.

 In time, the old monastery, which people occasional visited on their wanderings through the woods draws more and more people.
 An aura of extraordinary respect seems to radiate out from the community.
 More visitors come.
 Some stay, including younger disciples.
 “And so it came to pass that within a few years, the monastery had once again become a thriving order and, thanks to the rabbi’s gift, a vibrant center of light and spirituality in the realm.”
 Four: Mutual respect.

 None of these precepts, these intentions of one for all and all for one, negate the fifth: excellence.
 They do, though, it seems to me, recast our notion of excellence.
 They demand more of it, calling for excellence in our relations, as well as in our outcomes, a standard for our humanity in addition to that of our production.
-Yes, the way we make theater is everything—our practice, our aesthetic, our relations, our gift to the world.
+Yes, the way we make theatre is everything—our practice, our aesthetic, our relations, our gift to the world.

-Of course, all theaters say they value collaboration, transparency, inclusion, respect and excellence.
-I’ve done my best today to avoid a critique of institutional culture in our theater, because I want so desperately in my life to move past it.
-But here is where the double bind of empty language and the falseness or lack of candor among institutional theater leaders make it tough.
-Yes, we are all good people; we’ve all gone into the theater for the best of reasons; none of us is getting rich.
+Of course, all theatres say they value collaboration, transparency, inclusion, respect and excellence.
+I’ve done my best today to avoid a critique of institutional culture in our theatre, because I want so desperately in my life to move past it.
+But here is where the double bind of empty language and the falseness or lack of candor among institutional theatre leaders make it tough.
+Yes, we are all good people; we’ve all gone into the theatre for the best of reasons; none of us is getting rich.
 But no, not all practices are built on these foundations.
 Jobbing in artists, short rehearsals, top-down administration, black history month diversity, chatting with a guest artist on the first day of rehearsal and again at the cast party, choosing the project or playwright the Times singled out last season—these are not the same as putting our methodology where our mouth is, believing that the way we work, the structures we create, the means to fulfilling our missions are as value laden, as important, as artistic, as what lands on our stages.
-The pursuit of quality theater is not, in and of itself, the pursuit of a better world.
+The pursuit of quality theatre is not, in and of itself, the pursuit of a better world.